Rock Hill SC Dental Sedation

 If you are anxious about going to the dentist or want to save time by doing multiple procedures during one visit, oral sedation may be a good solution for you.
 Fear should not stop you from having a beautiful smile.

-Contact our office by email or call 803-324-7670 to if you have any level of anxiety or want complex dentistry done in a relaxed state.
+Contact our office by email or call or text 803-324-7670 to if you have any level of anxiety or want complex dentistry done in a relaxed state.

 Initially, the dentist will take a detailed health history and do a thorough dental exam to determine that you are a candidate for oral conscious sedation.
 We tell you exactly what to expect before, during, and after your sedation appointment.

 On the day of your dental appointment a companion will transport you to and from the office.
 When you arrive, your dentist will make sure you are comfortable.
 She will monitor your comfort throughout your entire visit.
 You will communicate during treatment but may not remember the dental work as you leave the office.Is Oral Conscious Sedation for me?